selcuksert/task-manager/README.md

 Keycloak with OpenLDAP is used as IdP (Identity Provider) to enable OAuth2 and OIDC driven AAA (AuthN, AuthZ, Accounting).

+The Kafka Stream source, processor and sink implementations are based on Spring Cloud Stream Kafka Binder.

 ## Basic Setup
 As this is a PoC project a local domain is used for Traefik edge router.
 Following entry should be entered in `/etc/hosts`:
 ```